Anne-Hunt/chorelist/README.md

-# Chorelist
+# CHORELIST

-This basic app allows users to create and alter a list of chores using React, Javascript, Vite, local storage, Google Fonts, and Font Awesome.
-It's available for viewing on Netlify and will soon be altered to allow users to sign in and view their chores.
-Future versions would also allow chores to be assigned to related user accounts.
+created by Anne Hunt

+Live Link: Not yet available

+Completed 2024

+## DESCRIPTION

+Chorelist uses React and local storage to allow users to write and complete their own chore list.
+It uses props, components, forms and form data, and local storage.

+## SKILLS

+Javascript, HTML, CSS, Vite, React, local storage

+## LANGUAGES

+Javascript, HTML, CSS

+## REQUIREMENTS

+Application must:

+- Allow users to create and edit chores
+- Allow users to remove chores once completed
+- Allow users to save to local storage

+## STRETCH GOALS

+Application may:

+- Require authorization and allow saving chores to database

+## FIGMA/UML

+Not available at this time